 To say that organizing an event requires a lot of effort would be an understatement.
 The amount of work put into planning, launching, and coordinating an event is gargantuan and requires a specific set of skills not many people have.
 Without adequate knowledge, it’s impossible to keep up in this vibrant and complicated industry.

-The COVID pandemic has influenced many industries, and its disruptive impact was especially strong in the event industry.
-As of March 2020, the event industry had lost over $14 billion.
-The quarantine forced event planners to quickly adapt to the new reality, rethinking their entire business models, as well as technological solutions, content delivery, and sponsorships.
+Even the very term “event” can mean many different things, from a conference to a convention or festival.
+Additionally, with the COVID pandemic’s disruptive impact on the event industry (as of March 2020, the event industry had lost over $14 billion), the quarantine forced event planners to quickly adapt to the new reality, rethinking their entire business models, as well as technological solutions, content delivery, and sponsorships.